cperezmendoza00/cpsc-model/README.md

 - Bruno S.
 - Oscar J.

+# Config
+- We created a conda environment called `tf_env` with Tensor flow libraries
+- Run `conda info --envs` to see the environments
+- `conda activate tf_env`

 # Description
 - Clone the repository
-- The model should be uploaded in the folder with name: `thisModel.h5` next to the file `manage.py`
+- (DEPRECATED) The model should be uploaded in the folder with name: `thisModel.h5` next to the file `manage.py`
+- The model in format tf should be uploaded in the folder (as a folder) with name: `model_tf` not the zip file next to the file `manage.py`
 - Run `python manage.py runserver` to start server
 - Open `http://127.0.0.1:8000/`
 - Upload any image to get the results